Souabou/scrumboard/README.md

-# Getting Started with Create React App + deployAWS Amplify
+# Here is my Scrumboard App Created with React + deployed on AWS Amplify

-here is my #scrumboard project